sheltermanager/asm3/src/static/pages/manual/_sources/animals.txt

 :menuselection:`Settings --> Additional Fields` then the “Additional” panel will appear.

+The “Share” button can be used to publish the animal to various social media sites.
+A link to a publically viewable version of the animal record will be posted.
+How that viewable page looks can be tailored by editing the "animalview" template under :menuselection:`Publishing --> Edit HTML publishing templates`

 .. image:: images/unsaved.png

 Details are treated like a document and when viewing, you get a personal copy.